-Identification and Ecology of Landscape Plant Materials
+Identification and Ecology of Landscape Plant Materials C-ID: AG-EH 108/L

-C-ID: AG-EH 108/L Course Advisory: HORT 050
+Course Advisory: HORT 050 Transferable to UC/CSU

-A study of the identification growth habits, cultural and environmental needs, ecology, and ornamental uses of common landscape and indoor plants adapted to California climates.
-Plants enonasized will come from the current California Association of Nurseries and Garden Centers (CANCG) and Professional Landcare Network (PLANET)

-certification test plants lists.
-Plant materials from local
+A study of the identification, growth habits, cultural and environmental needs, ecology, and ornamental uses of common landscape and indoor plants adapted to California climates.
+Plants emphasized will come from the current California Association of Nurseries and Garden Centers (CANCG) and Professional Landcare Network (PLANET) certification test plants lists.
+Plant materials from local regions will also be included.